Cru (Christian organization): Four Spiritual Laws

 In 1965, the Toledo businessman Gus Yeager took the initiative to compile the Four Spiritual Laws into a booklet, which was accompanied by supporting Bible verses, some commentary, and support diagrams.
 Bright had large quantities of the booklet printed and distributed in campuses across the United States.
-These Four Spiritual Law presented a concise, four-step process of how to become a Christian and became one of the most widely distributed religious booklets in history.
+These Four Spiritual Laws presented a concise, four-step process of how to become a Christian and became one of the most widely distributed religious booklets in history.
 By 2006, the booklet had been translated into over 200 languages and more than 2.5 billion copies had been distributed worldwide.
 Due to its simplicity, it continues to be used in various forms by Cru and its international affiliates.